brothergiez/expressAPI/readme.md

-Run:
+Clone this repo and run :

 <code>
 npm install
 </code>

-after that, lets set for JWT Signature Key on terminal
+after that, set for JWT Signature Key on terminal

 <code>
 export cms_jwtPrivateKey=your_private_key